 In The Bahamas, you have even more options.
 While the sand isn’t pink, it’s equally soft and inviting.
-A popular beach near Nassau is Blue Lagoon Island, with a huge central lagoon, hammocks, easy snorkeling, and beach food and drink in a laid-back atmosphere.
+A popular beach near Nassau is Blue Lagoon Island.
+Here, you’ll find a huge central lagoon, hammocks, easy snorkeling, beach food, and Bahamian drinks in a laid-back atmosphere.

 You can’t talk about beaches in The Bahamas without mentioning the world-famous Atlantis Resort, home to some of the best beaches in Nassau and among the most popular attractions in the entire region.
 In addition to a luxurious five-mile beach, the resort is home to a waterpark complete with slides, huge pools, a relaxing river float, and private cabanas.